Xgalan/xlsx2sqlite/README.rst

 -----

-First create a .INI config file that you will pass as an argument to the `xlsx2sqlite` command line interface.

-`xlsx2sqlite` uses the `configparser` module from the Python Standard Library.
+First create a .INI config file that you will pass as an argument to the `xlsx2sqlite` command line tool. `xlsx2sqlite` uses the `configparser` module from the Python Standard Library.

-The INI file must have this sections with this keywords, like this example of a configuration:
+The INI file must contains this sections:

+- PATHS
+- WORKSHEETS

+Example of a configuration:

 .. code-block:: ini

     [PATHS]
     ; declare the paths of the files to be read. root_path = baserootpath/
     xlsx_file = %(root_path)s/exampletoimport.xlsx